50th Guards Rifle Division: Operation Bagration

 Bobryusk Offensive.
 Note initial position of 28th Army north of Mozyr.

-At the beginning of June the 3rd Guards Corps consisted of the 50th, 54th and 96th Guards Rifle Divisions.
-When the army returned to the front it joined the center of 1st Belorussian Front, at the corner northwest of Mozyr, linking with the left-flank armies which stretched along the southern margins of the Pripyat Marshes.
-While those armies would mostly remain inactive in the first weeks the Front commander, Army Gen. K. K. Rokossovskii, assigned the 28th an active role in the initial phase of the summer offensive in support of 65th Army's drive on Bobryusk.
-The army deployed all three of its corps in the first echelon with 3rd Guards Corps on a 5 km sector on the right.
-During the first two days of the battle the Corps drove back the southern flank of the German 35th and together with elements of 65th Army advanced up to 10 km on June 24, forcing the German division back towards the railroad south of Bobruysk.
+At the beginning of June, the 3rd Guards Corps consisted of the 50th, 54th, and 96th Guards Rifle Divisions.
+When the army returned to the front, it joined the center of the 1st Belorussian Front, at the corner northwest of Mozyr, linking with the left-flank armies, which stretched along the southern margins of the Pripyat Marshes.
+While those armies would mostly remain inactive in the first weeks, the Front commander, Army Gen. K. K. Rokossovskii, assigned the 28th an active role in the initial phase of the summer offensive in support of the 65th Army's drive on Bobruysk.
+The army deployed all three of its corps in the first echelon, with the 3rd Guards Corps on a 5 km sector on the right.
+During the first two days of the battle, the Corps drove back the southern flank of the German 35th and, together with elements of 65th Army, advanced up to 10 km on June 24, forcing the German division back towards the railroad south of Bobruysk.

-On June 25 the 28th Army broke into the lines of the 35th and 129th Infantry Divisions in five places.
+On June 25, the 28th Army broke into the lines of the 35th and 129th Infantry Divisions in five places.
 The 129th Infantry, by now reduced to the size of a regiment, was forced to rotate to the west, leaving a gap on its corps' north flank.
-Meanwhile, the 18th Rifle Corps of 65th Army was scattering the remnants of 35th Infantry and widening the gap, which was entered by Cavalry Mechanized Group Pliev.
-By the evening of June 28 Pliev's 30th Cavalry Division reached the outskirts of Slutsk, as the rifle divisions of 28th Army were making their best speed to keep up with the advance of the mobile group.
-By June 30 German reinforcements were arriving, including elements of the 4th Panzer Division at Baranovichi which were sent to block the road to Slutsk.
-From June 22 to July 3 the 28th Army and the Pliev Group had forced a German retreat of 250 km to the vicinity of Stolbtsy, but the advance now paused to bring up supplies to overcome the increasing resistance.
-On July 23 the 152nd Guards Rifle Regiment would be decorated with the Order of the Red Banner for its part in the liberation of the Minsk region.
+Meanwhile, the 18th Rifle Corps of the 65th Army was scattering the remnants of the 35th Infantry and widening the gap, which was entered by Cavalry Mechanized Group Pliev.
+By the evening of June 28, Pliev's 30th Cavalry Division reached the outskirts of Slutsk, as the rifle divisions of 28th Army were making their best speed to keep up with the advance of the mobile group.
+By June 30, German reinforcements were arriving, including elements of the 4th Panzer Division at Baranovichi, which were sent to block the road to Slutsk.
+From June 22 to July 3, the 28th Army and the Pliev Group had forced a German retreat of 250 km to the vicinity of Stolbtsy, but the advance now paused to bring up supplies to overcome the increasing resistance.
+On July 23, the 152nd Guards Rifle Regiment would be decorated with the Order of the Red Banner for its part in the liberation of the Minsk region.